mm-mazhar/mazhar/README.md

 Note: Data used in the projects is for demonstration and educational purposes only.

-## Fton End Web Development, ReactJS
+## Front End Web Development, ReactJS

   ### :palm_tree: HTML, CSS, Java Script